Lagoon 52 F

 The Ko Chang archipelago is one of those places in the world where you be welcomed as a curiosity and will soon see Thailand as it is - not as a caricature of what it wants you to see.
 Do bring cash as there are no ATMs on many islands and credit cards are a thing of the future.
 That said, if you want to go somewhere without 10 million photos already on social media, this could well be your destination of choice.

-For all Andaman Sea and Straits of Malacca yacht charters.
+The main charter destination in Thailand and south east Asia, Phuket island is the starting point for all Andaman Sea and Straits of Malacca yacht charters.
 The four main marinas are on the east coast - Ao Po Grand Marina, Yacht Haven Marina Phuket, Royal Phuket Marina and Phuket Boat Lagoon.

 Pattaya and Koh Chang are a couple of hours from Bangkok by bus.
 Pattaya's Ocean Yacht Club has around 300 berths and can accommodate luxury yachts.
 There is just one marina on Koh Chang - Siam Royal View - but charter companies have their own piers on the north coast of the island.